Khalid-Shahin/Filelist-Info-Maker-and-File-Backupper/README.md

 ## Untested program
 This was made for myself only.
 I do not guarantee that data won't be lost or destroyed.
 Use at your own risk.

 Only tested with Windows 10.
 It won't work for Unix without some modifications.
 There's no UI.
 No commands.
-Only arguments are in "Filelist backuper configuation.txt" as JSON format.
+The only parameters are in "Filelist backupper configuation.txt" as JSON format.

 I haven't tested this outside the scope of my use case.
 I don't know how it handles absolute paths or anything like that.